CrayLabs/smartsim-lammps/README.md

 cluster flag set to false in the initializer.
 By default, the case is setup to run with a 3 node database cluster.

-To run the example on Theta
+To run the example on Theta use the following command (be sure to edit the script to point to your conda environment)

 ```bash
 qsub run-theta.sh